More results...

 Here the negative sign indicates that the change of the momentum is in the negative direction.

-Until an external force is applied, the momentum of two or more bodies that are acting upon each other in an isolated system is a constant.
+Until an external force is applied, the momentum of two or more bodies that are acting upon each other in an isolated system is constant.
 The total initial momentum is equal to the total final momentum.
 Therefore, the momentum cannot be created or destroyed.

 Let's consider a situation where two balls of A and B move towards each other and collide.
 After the collision, two balls will bounce back and move the same initial way but in the opposite direction.